angus-g/lagrangian-filtering/docs/installation.rst

 ---------

-On the other hand, you may not use Conda, or you wish to develop either `lagrangian-filtering` or its `modified OceanParcels dependency`_.
+On the other hand, you may not use Conda, or you wish to develop for `lagrangian-filtering`.
 In these cases, it is easier to install a modifiable version of the package in a virtual environment.

 .. code-block:: console